Ethics for Belly Dancers

 - learn what type of ethical framework we primarily use for decision making

 - explore the concept of dual relationships and how it relates to us in the belly dance field

 - learn about boundaries and explore our own personal boundaries in multiple relationships

 - identify our own belief system in order to apply it to ethical decision making

 - create an ethical plan to use as a roadmap for making business decisions

 I have had 25 years of small business ownership and consulting experience that I will draw upon to help you reach your business goals.

-I am the owner of the Belly Dance Business Academy (BDBA).
-In addition to running the BDBA, I am the Owner of Third Eye Tribal in MN, a Business Consultant for FatChanceBellyDance®, Producer of ATS® Homecoming and the Project Manager for The ATS® Magazine.
-I am deeply entrenched in the American Tribal Style® and broader belly dance community bringing connections and resources to my consulting relationship with you.
+I am the co-owner of the Belly Dance Business Academy (BDBA).
+In addition to running the BDBA, I am the Owner of Third Eye Dance in MN, Producer of ATS® Homecoming now called Reunion and the former Project Manager for The ATS® Magazine.
 I have written two books, produced an instructional DVD, lectured and taught dance extensively and run successful dance businesses in two states.